mongodb-partners/maap-framework/README.md

 ### Ingest Data
 Once configured you can use the yaml file you just created say as in example `partnerproduct/src/config.yaml`.
+Run the following from the same terminal as where you sourced `.env`.
+Normally this would be under
+`builder/partnerproduct/src`
 ```
 npm install
-npm run ingest <path to your config.yaml>
+npm run ingest <full path to your config.yaml>
 ```

 Go to [this](https://mongodb-partners.github.io/maap-chatbot-builder/docs/category/app-modules) page for loader specific documentations.

+NOTE: After ingesting your first content, ensure the vector index has been created properly and with the correct vector dimension.
+You can verify the size of the  `embedding` array on the `embedded_content` collection, and then set the same size on the `numDimensions` field of the `vector_index`.

 ### Run the server
 ```